philipxray/credit_risk/README4.md

 | `utilization_rate`       | Credit balance divided by credit limit         |
 | `payment_coverage_ratio` | Payment amount divided by outstanding balance  |
 | `any_delinquency_flag`   | Indicator if any late payment occurred         |
+****
+## Limitations
+- Only 6 months of data; full payment history unknown
+- Severity may reflect prior behavior predating dataset window
+- No model building was performed

 ### Tools Used

 * PostgreSQL (SQL)